Introduction

 Dashboard Overview

-The T3 Monitoring backend offers various views:
+The T3 Monitoring backend offers several views:

 Main functions: